 5. For the dip mix the sour cream with chives, season with lemon juice, salt, and pepper to your liking.
 Serve with the still warm bread and enjoy.

-2. Am Backtag den Speck für die Füllung kleine Würfel schneiden und in einer Pfanne kurz anbraten bis die Würfel leicht gebräunt sind und etwas Fett ausgelöst wurde.
+2. Am Backtag den Speck für die Füllung kleine Würfel schneiden und in einer Pfanne kurz anbraten, bis die Würfel leicht gebräunt sind und etwas Fett ausgelöst wurde.
 Auf einem Stück Küchenrolle abtropfen lassen.
 Die beiden Käsesorten reiben und zur Seite stellen.

 3. Den Teig aus dem Kühlschrank nehmen und für etwa 10 Minuten akklimatisieren lassen.
-Ein Den Teig dann auf einer bemehlten Fläche zu einem Rechteck von etwa 50x25cm (20×10 inches) ausrollen.
+Den Teig auf einer bemehlten Fläche zu einem Rechteck von etwa 50x25cm ausrollen.
 In der Mitte des ausgerollten Teiges einen Streifen (längs) mit dem Speck und Käse auslegen und dann von beiden Seiten mit den Teigrändern überschlagen – Ränder etwas andrücken.
-Die entstandene Teigwurst umdrehen, damit die offene Seite unten ist und dann auf ein großes Stück Backpapier setzen.
-Mit dem Stil eines Holzlöffels die Teigwurst an 5 Stellen zusammendrücken, damit 6 nebeneinander liegende “Päckchen” bzw.
+Die entstandene Teigwurst umdrehen, damit die offene Seite unten ist, und dann auf ein großes Stück Backpapier setzen.
+Mit dem Stil eines Holzlöffels die Teigwurst an 5 Stellen zusammendrücken, damit 6 nebeneinander liegende »Päckchen« bzw.
 Handbrote entstehen – dabei nicht zu fest drücken, es soll noch immer eine Verbindung zwischen den Teilen geben.
 Alles mit etwas Mehl bestäuben und dann diagonal in die Päckchen einschneiden, bis man die Füllung sehen kann.
 Handbrote abdecken und für etwa 30 Minuten an einem warmen Ort gehen lassen.

-4. Den Backofen auf 250°C (480°F) mitsamt dem Blech vorheizen.
+4. Den Backofen auf 250°C (480°F) Ober-/Unterhitze mitsamt dem Blech vorheizen.
 Sobald der Teig genug gegangen ist, die Handbrote mit dem Backpapier auf das Blech ziehen, etwas Wasser (2-3 EL) auf den Boden des Ofens schütten und die Tür sofort verschließen, damit der entstehende Dampf nicht entweicht.
 Die Temperatur auf 230°C (445°F) reduzieren und dann etwa 28-30 Minuten backen, bis die Brote eine schöne Farbe bekommen haben.
 Die fertigen Handbrote aus dem Ofen holen und auf einem Gitter etwas abkühlen lassen.

 5. Für den Dip den Schmand mit Schnittlauch verrühren.
 Mit etwas Zitronensaft, Salz und Pfeffer abschmecken und dann mit dem noch warmen Handbrot servieren und genießen.

 Craving more?
-Keep in touch on Facebook, Twitter, Instagram and Pinterest for new post updates and more.
+Keep in touch on Facebook, Instagram and Pinterest for new post updates and more.
 You can also contact me with any questions or inquiries!

 Here is a version of the recipe you can print easily.